Best daily deals

 • Beyerdynamic DT 240 PRO ($67 at Amazon): Maybe you really liked our description of the Audio-Technica ATH-M40x but didn’t like the look of the headphones.
 Well, the Beyerdynamic DT 240 Pro is the answer to your sleek studio headphone desires.
 It’s comparable to the ATH-M40x in nearly every way, but this is a slimmed-down, on-ear version.

-• Edifier W820NB Plus (on the product’s website): The Edifier W820NB Plus has a comfortable fit, decent sound and plenty of features to offer the casual listener on a budget.
+• Edifier W820NB Plus ($69.99 at Amazon): The Edifier W820NB Plus offers a comfortable fit, decent sound, and plenty of features for the casual listener on a budget.

 • Grado SR60x ($99 at Amazon): If you want a smaller set of open-back cans, this builds off the back of a legendary pair of headphones at an entry-level price.